 Distractions will be pulling attendee focus from many different angles, but engagement is your secret weapon.
 Aim to engage the audience with a question, poll, chat, quiz, or breakout group every 5 minutes.
 This can be as simple as asking a question that can be answered quickly in the room chat, or as complex as sending everyone to breakout rooms to have more in-depth conversations.
 You can also use techniques such as varying your voice tone and the speed at which you are talking to keep the audience engaged.

 There are many factors that go into producing a great virtual meeting, but with some practice you can feel confident leading successful and engaging meetings.
-For a tip sheet filled with even more suggestions, please visit here.
+For even more tips, download our Virtual Team Solutions Guide.